nascent-africa/jetstrap/README.md

 ### Choosing a Bootstrap version

 Jetstrap supports two different versions of Bootstrap, version 4 and 5.
-Version 5 is set as the default version, but you can easily switch to version 4 by using the `JetstrapFacade` in your service provider before performing a swap:
+Version 5 is set as the default version, but you can easily switch to version 4 by using the Jetstrap's bootstrap4 method within your AppServiceProvider before performing a swap:

 ```php
 <?php